 Updated from a speech delivered in New Orleans, Louisiana on November 18, 1994.

-In 1965, experienced conservative friends much older than I advised me there was no way to earn a living doing what I wanted to do, work full time for conservative principles.
+In 1965, experienced conservative friends much older than I advised me there was no way for me to earn a living doing what I wanted to do -- work full time for conservative principles.
 Though filled with good intentions, they were wrong.

-This presentation explains how you can do what I eventually did: create an effective organization for your public policy activities.
-It describes your options: what kind of activity; what type of group; when to start it; how to structure it; how to staff it; how to fund it; how to help it grow.
+This book explains how you can do what I eventually did: create an effective organization for your public policy activities.
+It describes your options: what kind of activity, what type of group, when to start it, how to structure it, how to staff it, how to fund it, and how to help it grow.
 I also point out mistakes to avoid.